mercere99/MABE2/source/Emplode/DeveloperNotes.md

 * Need a stand-alone config interpreter along with a full test suite to make sure it's working properly.

-* Should be able to make new types (not just new instances) inside the interpreter.
+* Should be able to make whole new types (not just new instances) inside the interpreter.

 * Should be able to adjust default values for existing types.
 This will allow for config files to be included in that just setup defaults, but don't actually build any new object.